andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Aura Frames has custom code for batched finding, specifying an arbitrary column on the table and a sorting direction.

-Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://apidock.com/rails/ActiveRecord/Batches/find_in_batches)) to control ordering, but only the primary key column may be ordered on in ascending or descending order.
+Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html#method-i-find_in_batches) to control ordering, but only the primary key column was supported for ordering in ascending or descending order.
 We needed to order on arbitrary columns.

+Chedli Bourguiba pointed out that in Rails 8, a `:cursor` option was added to support columns beyond the primary key column.
+See more at: [JetThoughts - Ruby on Rails 8: How to Batch with Custom Columns](https://jetthoughts.com/blog/ruby-on-rails-8-how-batch-with-custom-columns).

-Still, reading a batch of rows is a critical tactic to make sure that query execution times are stable when querying data with varying amounts of results.
+Reading a batch of rows using keyset pagination is a critical tactic for stable query execution times with varying result set sizes.

 ## Scaling Reads With Paginated Queries
 Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
 LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.